mpv-player/mpv/DOCS/man/input.rst

     Each entry in ``seekable-ranges`` represents a region in the demuxer cache that can be seeked to.
 If there are multiple demuxers active, this only returns information about the "main" demuxer, but might be changed in future to return unified information about all demuxers.
-There is currently only at most 1 range.
-Should the player implement caching for multiple ranges, the order of the ranges will be unspecified and arbitrary.
+The ranges are in arbitrary order.
+Often, ranges will overlap for a bit, before being joined.
+    In broken corner cases, ranges may overlap all over the place.

     The end of a seek range is usually smaller than the value returned by the ``demuxer-cache-time`` property, because that property returns the guessed